RajatJangra2653/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_09_ConfigureAndDeploySelfServicePasswordReset.md

 ## Exercise 1 - Create a group with SSPR enabled and add users to it

-You want to roll out SSPR to a limited set of users first to make sure your SSPR configuration works as expected.
-Let's create a security group for the limited rollout and add a user to the group.
+In this lab, you'll create a group with SSPR enabled and add users to it, configure SSPR for the group, and register Alex for SSPR.
+You'll then test the SSPR functionality and observe the behavior when attempting to use SSPR with a user who is not part of the SSPRTesters group.

 ### Task 1 - Create a group with SSPR enabled and add users to it